 with each new halving period, there exists a bull run that triggers a reset of the bottom price for that period, that is at least an order of magnitude higher than the previous period’s bottom.

 Meaning, if the previous halving period bottom had a range within the $100 mark, for example, the next period will never see that bottom mark again after a certain bull run.

 Bitcoin Price Action

-In a deliberate cautious decision to avoid any further divagation we would leave out any analysis of price trends prior to the initial halving of 2012.
-This is for obvious reasons that have to do with the fact that the data available for the price action trends prior to 2012 are not as quantitatively or qualitatively insightful to the general analysis as the available data post 2012.
+In a deliberate cautious decision to avoid any further divagation, we would leave out any analysis of price trends prior to the initial halving of 2012.
+This is for obvious reasons that have to do with the fact that the data available for the price action trends before 2012 are not as quantitatively or qualitatively insightful to the general analysis as the available data post 2012.

 These rallies provide the opportunity to dump, enter or buy more bitcoin — to HODL — depending on one’s risk appetite.
 Though for obvious reasons it is preferable for one to buy the dip; enter the market during a bear market to maximize their potential future returns.

 Halving periods and rallies